paul-szczepanek/lethe/SKIM manual.md

 - `<keyword[noun:verb]>` - keyword which doesn't drop down a menu of available actions but immediately executes the verb under noun.
 These are called choices.

-Newlines are considered whitespace and replaced with a space for correct flow of the next line.
-You can force a newline by using `\n` in text.

-Whitespace around newlines is ignored so you can indent text in the file.
-You can use the escape character `\` to ignore that and force whitespace.

-Reserved characters that need to be escaped with `\` in text are:

-`< > [ ] { } \ & | //`

-`&` and `|` will work unescaped but will contract whitespace around them (changing `R & R` to `R&R`).
-A combination of two `/` is used for comments so you'll have to escape one if you want to use them in text.

-All other characters are legal and only treated as special characters if within `[ ]`.

 There is one more type of keyword, used mostly internally: